Burginvest Research · Crude Oil Analysis · May 2024

 4. Forward Curve — Backwardation Peak-out and Flat Reversion

-An important change is progressing in the forward curve.
+A notable change is also progressing in the forward curve.
 Backwardation that had been expanding since February peaked out in mid-April, and after a month of adjustment and correction, is now settling into a flat structure.

 Assessment